 10 French Holiday Wines That Are Sure To Please

 Beginning with Thanksgiving, the holiday season is perfect for enjoying fine French holiday wines with friends.
-Ample holiday dinners go well with substantial wines, and it is the season for champagne.
-You also certainly want a bottle or two to bring to a dinner as an invited guest – definitely, something not last minute.
+Ample holiday dinners go well with substantial wines; it is the season for champagne.
+You also want a bottle or two to bring to a dinner as a guest – definitely, something not last minute.

 Here are 10 French Holiday Wines to serve or offer your host: